 Apple Seeds – Chelsea

 10 West 25th Street, between Broadway and Sixth Avenue

-Apple Seeds has a pair of spectacular indoor playgrounds to choose from.
-Each is decked out with NYC-themed stations with features such as a New York City apartment and taxi cab, Lego table and, our favorite, a magnet wall.
+The spectacular indoor playground at Apple Seeds is decked out with NYC-themed stations with features such as a New York City apartment and taxi cab, Lego table and, our favorite, a magnet wall.
 There's also a sports gym with tiny hoops for shooting, mats, tunnels, and padded stairs to climb and crawl on, and more.
 Membership grants full access to both locations.
-If your home is close to Peter Cooper Village, consider a membership to Oval Kids by Apple Seeds, which runs just $67 per month, but does not include the other two Apple Seeds facilities.
+If your home is close to Peter Cooper Village, consider a membership to Oval Kids by Apple Seeds, which runs just $67 per month, but does not include the other Apple Seeds facilities.